|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 http://travel.howstuffworks.com/pickpocket.htm - Site about pickpocketing techniques and how to avoid them!

-http://kovakspi.com/scams.html This is a link to an personal website by a Barceona resident called Terry Jones.
+http://kovakspi.com/scams.html This is a link to an old blog by a Barcelona resident called Terry Jones.
 This link is a mirror site of the old list of scams which has now been closed.
 It has a long list of street scams and pickpocket techniques that visitors to Barcelona have experienced.
 Please note that the list was started in 1996, so although the list is long and the stories are true, they are from a long period of time during which millions of visitors have been in Barcleona and were not robbed or scammed.

 http://travel.guardian.co.uk/budget/story/0,,785420,00.html Article from the Observer in 2003 about 10 most common tourist scams for travellers.
 Many of them are still used.

-Do not copy any text or post images from this page without permission.
-All rights reserved.
+Do not copy text or images without permission.

 Hotels in Barcelona